pokt-network/pocket-core/doc/specs/cli/node.md

 pocket nodes stake custodial <fromAddr> <amount> <relayChainIDs> <serviceURI> <networkID> <fee> <isBefore8.0>
 ```

 Stakes the Node into the network, making it available for service.
-The signer must specify the operator address when prompted for the `<fromAddr>` account passphrase.
+The signer must provide the operator address passphrase when prompted for the `<fromAddr>` account passphrase.

 if the node is already staked, this transaction acts as an _update_ transaction.
 A node can update `<relayChainIDs>`
 , `<serviceURI>`, and increase the stake `<amount>` with this transaction.
 If the node is currently staked at `X` and